withfatpanda/ship/README.md

 ## Advanced Features
 All of these things are works in progress.

+- Laravel's global helpers like [`Collection`](https://laravel.com/docs/5.4/collections) (like `collect([])->where('name', 'foo')`) and [`Str`](https://laravel.com/docs/5.4/helpers) (see *Strings*, like `str_plural('cat', 2) === 'cats'`)
+- Your choice: use [Laravel Blade](https://laravel.com/docs/5.4/blade) or traditional PHP templates; you can even use Blade templates on a case-by-case basis!
+- Algolia ready: real-time search makes everything more awesome
+- Automatic Image optimization for the static images in your theme
+- [Vue.js](https://vuejs.org/) for building themes that use the [REST API](https://developer.wordpress.org/rest-api/), and [Bootstrap + Vue](https://bootstrap-vue.js.org/) for speeding up development of fancy new UI
+- A theme builder framework based on [Advanced Custom Fields](https://www.advancedcustomfields.com)
 - Live reloading to speed up your development workflow
-- Distribution script (refactored for Webpack) produces a clean copy of the theme ready to ship, without all of the dev stuff (config files, raw JS, and your SCSS)
+- Distribution script produces a clean copy of the theme ready to ship, without all of the dev stuff (config files, raw JS, and your SCSS)
-- Laravel's global helpers like `Collection` and `Str` are available
-- Support for using [Laravel Blade](https://laravel.com/docs/5.4/blade) without having to learn a new template hierarchy
-- Build environment configuration files
-- Algolia ready: real-time search features FTW
-- Automatic Image optimization (refactored for Webpack)
-- [Vue.js](https://vuejs.org/) for building themes that use the [REST API](https://developer.wordpress.org/rest-api/), and [Bootstrap + Vue](https://bootstrap-vue.js.org/) for speeding up development of fancy UI
-- A theme builder framework based on [Advanced Custom Fields](https://www.advancedcustomfields.com)

 ## Installation